-These publications can help you install the air conditioner or heat pump.
-You can usually find these at your local library or purchase them directly from the publisher.
-Be sure to consult current edition of each standard.
+These publications can help when installing the furnace.
+They can usually be found at the local library or purchased directly from the publisher.
+Be sure to consult the current edition of each standard.

-Standard for the Installation ......
-ANSI/NFPA 90A of Air Conditioning and Ventilating Systems
+National Electrical Code .......ANSI/NFPA 70

-Standard for Warm Air .....
-ANSI/NFPA 90B Heating and Air Conditioning Systems
+Standard for Warm Air.....ANSI/NFPA 90B Heating and Air Conditioning Systems